 Probate is the term used to describe the process of sorting out someone’s assets when they die – dealing with their property, closing bank accounts, transferring or realising other investments and possessions (referred to as their assets) they have left behind.

 A grant of probate is the formal document issued to the executors of a will enabling them to deal with the deceased’s assets.
 The grant is issued by one of the District Probate Registries in England or by the Principal Registry of the Family Division of the High Court.

-When someone dies without having made a will the next of kin (closest relatives of the deceased who are entitled to sort out the deceased’s affairs) are referred to as ‘administrators’ instead of executors and they apply for a grant of letters of administration instead of a grant or probate.
-Both these types of grants are grants of representation and perform the same function.
+When someone dies without having made a will, the next of kin (closest relatives of the deceased who are entitled to sort out the deceased’s affairs) are referred to as ‘administrators’ instead of executors and they apply for a document called a ‘grant of letters of administration’ instead of a grant of probate.
+Both types are grants of representation and perform the same function.

 How long does it take to get a grant of representation?

-The grant normally takes a week or so to issue and then it is sent to the banks, building societies etc and then accounts can be closed, shares transferred or sold and the monies released will be used to pay any outstanding debts of the deceased.
+The grant normally takes a few weeks or so to issue and then it is sent to the banks, building societies etc. and then accounts can be closed, shares transferred or sold and the monies released will be used to pay any outstanding debts of the deceased.
 The balance can then be paid to the beneficiaries under the terms of the will or in accordance with the Intestacy Rules.

 For most estates probate will take around twelve months to complete.
 Each estate is different and completion will depend on the size and complexity of the estate.
 International Probate may be more complicated as this involves assets in more than one country and usually takes longer to complete.

 Disputes may come up during the probate process which may cause delays with administering estates.
 We have a highly skilled team of solicitors able to advise and deal with Contentious Probate matters.

 For a free initial discussion regarding a probate matter please call 020 7485 8811 or complete our online enquiry form.